 How to transfer photos and ring tones to your cell phone

-By far the most frequently asked question I receive at RickySays.com is "How do I transfer a photo from my computer to my cell phone? (or vice versa)"
+By far the most frequently asked question I get from people is "How do I transfer a photo from my computer to my cell phone? (or vice versa)".

 Cell phone manufacturers often don't ship software with their phones that would do this for free, because they'd rather make money on transfer fees.
 Windows doesn't provide much help either.

-For example, I bought a Motorola Razr v3 phone and it only came with a user's manual and a charger; there was no software for transferring any files to my computer, and nothing built into Windows XP or Vista that would recognize my phone.
+For example, I bought a Motorola Razr v3 phone long ago and it only came with a user's manual and a charger.
+There was no software for transferring any files to my computer, and nothing built into Windows XP or Vista that even recognized my phone.

-Fortunately there are a few ways to transfer photos or ring tones from your PC to your cell phone (or from your cell phone to your PC).
+Here are a few ways to transfer photos or ring tones from your computer to your cell phone:

 Transfer with a USB data cable

-You can transfer as many photos or ring tones as you like to your cell phone for free using a USB Data Cable that connects your computer to your cell phone.
+You can transfer as many photos or ring tones as you like to your cell phone in one shot, using a USB Data Cable that connects your computer to your cell phone.

 Windows XP or Windows Vista don't come with software to recognize your phone and handle the file transfer however, so you'll need a copy of DataPilot (or similar program) which works with all major phone types.